 - Persistent improvement of OH&S execution;

-- Accomplishment of legal prerequisites and other necessities;
+- The accomplishment of legal prerequisites and other necessities;

-ISO 45001:2018 is applicable to any association in spite of its size, type, and exercises.
-It is applicable to the OH&S risks under the association's control, considering components, for example, the setting wherein the association works and the requirements and desires for its laborers and other involved individuals.
+ISO 45001:2018 applies to any association despite its size, type, and exercises.
+It applies to the OH&S risks under the association's control, considering components, for example, the setting wherein the association works and the requirements and desires of its labourers and other involved individuals.

 ISO 45001:2018 doesn't state exact criteria for OH&S execution, nor is it prescriptive about the structure of an OH&S management framework.

-ISO 45001:2018 empowers an association, through its OH&S management framework, to incorporate different aspects of health and safety, for example, laborer health/security.
+ISO 45001:2018 empowers an association, through its OH&S management framework, to incorporate different aspects of health and safety, for example, labourer health/security.

-ISO 45001:2018 doesn't address issues, for example, item safety, property damage, or ecological effects, beyond the dangers to laborers and other related involved individuals.
+ISO 45001:2018 doesn't address issues, for example, item safety, property damage, or ecological effects, beyond the dangers to labourers and other related involved individuals.